Why is home safety important during chemotherapy?

 - If possible, you may want to use a separate toilet during this time.
 If this is not possible, wear gloves to clean the toilet seat after each use.

-- Always wash your hands after using the toilet.
+- Always wash your hands after going to the toilet.
 Dry your hands with paper towels and throw them away.

-- Both men and women should sit on the toilet to use it.
+- To use the toilet, both men and women should sit on it.
 This cuts down on splashing.

 - If you vomit into the toilet, clean off all splashes and flush twice.